 - Between meals, your child's bottle should contain nothing but water.

-Women have different dental concerns during various life stages:
+Women have different dental concerns during various life stages.

 When women reach menopause, estrogen deficiency puts them at risk for periodontal disease.
 Many also report burning mouth syndrome (BMS), a disorder characterized by an unpleasant tingling sensation occasionally associated with changes in taste perception.
 The condition is treated with medicated creams or lozenges or with oral medications.

-The resident may become agitated if he or she misunderstands the caregiver's intent.
-In fact, aggression among residents of long-term care facilities is most likely to be displayed while personal care is being administered, such as when a caregiver is assisting with toothbrushing.
+The resident may become agitated if they misunderstand the caregiver's intent.
+In fact, aggression among residents of long-term care facilities is most likely to be displayed while personal care is being administered, such as when a caregiver is assisting with tooth brushing.
 As a result, oral care may be rushed or skipped altogether.